The Lancet July 25, 2020

 Setting

-Population Cisgender men and transgender women who have sex with men at high risk of sexually acquired HIV infection.
+Population HIV-negative adult cisgender men who have sex with men (MSM) and transgender women who have sex with men, at high risk for HIV acquisition

 Study Limitations